Travel insurance for travellers on a working holiday

 For example, if you’re injured in a motorcycle accident or fall and break a bone while horse riding, you must have these activities covered by your insurance to be able to make a claim.
 If they’re not covered, you’ll have to personally foot the bill for any medical costs which can be in the hundreds of thousands of dollars.

-To make it fast and simple for you, Fast Cover automatically covers a huge list of activities including bungee jumping, snorkelling, hiking and horse riding.
+To make it fast and simple for you, Fast Cover covers a huge list of non-contact activities including bungee jumping, snorkelling, hiking and horse riding.

 If you want to do more adventurous activities like quad biking, trekking above 3,000 metres or walking the Kokoda Trail, our Adventure Pack add-on will make sure that you don’t miss out.